Local Government

 Fees & Enrolment

-Fee: The total cost of this four-day course is €800* per person.
-33% of the total cost of this course is funded by the Department of Housing, Local Government and Heritage and therefore the cost of attendance will be €535* per person.
-The fee does not include accommodation.
+Fee: The total cost of this course is €450* per person.
+33% of the total cost of this course is funded by the Department of Housing, Local Government and Heritage and therefore the cost of attendance will be €300* per person.

-Booking: Bookings must be received in writing using a booking form or the online booking option (see below).
+Booking: Bookings must be received in writing using the online booking option (see below).
+Places on the programme will be offered on a first come, first served basis.

 All bookings will be confirmed via email.
-Please send completed booking forms to:

 Central Bookings Office